MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 Principle
 ---------

-The LEDs engine provides a Low Level API for connecting LED drivers.
+The LEDs engine provides Low Level APIs for connecting LED drivers.
 The file ``LLUI_LED_impl.h``, which comes with the LEDs engine, defines the API headers to be implemented.

 Naming Convention
 -----------------

-The Low Level API relies on functions that must be implemented.
+The Low Level APIs rely on functions that must be implemented.
 The naming convention for such functions is that their names match the ``*_IMPL_*`` pattern.

 Initialization
 --------------